Ggs91/EventBright/README.md

 event.images.attach(image_blobs[12..14].sample)
 ```
 Now I make sure each `event` doesn't get the same image twice, and this also have the advantage of forcing more diversity regarding the images displayed.

+###  2. Frontend
+#### 2.1 About the frontend

+- The frontend is an overall mix between Bootstrap and personal customizations.

+- I've applied atomic design principles cutting the components in partials.

+- I've used the 7-1 pattern to structure stylesheets folders.

+- The components are generally Bootstrap based and customized using my own classes, especially for the cards and the main listing on the event show page.
+I wanted to replicate them from the [EventBrite](https://www.eventbrite.fr/) official website.

+- I've used the Bootstrap grid system for layout, but I customized the `.container` class and added my personal mixin breakpoints for responsivness.

 ## II - Installation